ryterdal/guide_reproducible_research/chapters/03_secondary_practices.md

 **Moving Images:** MOV, MP4, AVI

-:::{note}
+:::{admonition} A Word on Industry Standards
+:class: note
-A Word Industry Standards: There are some fields that are so heavily dominated by a particular proprietary software that the file format associated with that software becomes the de facto file format for the entire field.
+There are some fields that are so heavily dominated by a particular proprietary software that the file format associated with that software becomes the de facto file format for the entire field.
 In this case, using the proprietary format will make data more accessible than using a niche